24 Oct The Curse of the Airfare

 I don’t know when time started to speed up, but in the past few years I’ve noticed that once school begins in September, the events start coming fast and furious.
 Just as we finally get settled into a routine for school, it’s time to start thinking about what costumes my kids want to wear for Halloween.
 And if Halloween is here, well then Thanksgiving and Christmas can’t be far behind.

 I feel a vague sense of dread and overwhelm when I think about the amount of extra work that goes into each holiday season.
 Cleaning, cooking, shopping, decisions, holiday cards, the list goes on.
+Good thing, duty cleaners offer amazing cleaning services for those who are too busy to keep a clean house.
+If you’re interested in their services, go here dutycleaners.ca.
 But there’s one task I dread more than any other, so much so that even just thinking about it right now makes my stomach clench.
 Buying airline tickets.

 My family follows an “every other” pattern.
 One year we spend Christmas with my side of the family and then the next year we celebrate with my in-laws, and the same system applies to Thanksgiving.
 It’s a way of ensuring that I’ll see my entire family for at least one major holiday a year.
 The challenge is that one sister lives in Ohio and the other in Florida, so usually getting together involves me flying somewhere.

 Each year, after we’ve decided where to hold the festivities, I navigate to my favorite travel site, Travelocity, to get a first glimpse of the fares.
 This is where the dread begins.
 Will the fares be reasonable?
 Will they be non-stop?
-Will I have to get up at 5 a.m. with my kids and drag their asses to the airport half asleep because that was the best deal I could get?
+Will I have to get up at 5 a.m. with my kids and drag their asses to the airport half asleep holding their bed rest pillow because that was the best deal I could get?

 Ok, so I get the flight information, and then, I go back and confer with everyone.
 Will these dates/times work?
 After much back and forth between my sisters and my husband, I log back on to book the deal.
 If my stomach was clenched before, now it’s downright upset.
 I know what’s going to happen even before the webpage finishes refreshing – the prices will have gone up.
 It literally happens to me Every.
 Single.
 Time.